lorinkoz/talk-djangoconus24-redirect/slides.md

 --

-People will read them, some will even search them
+People will read them, some will even type them by memory.

 <br/>